gwenversteegh/weekly-nerd-2122/README.md

 # Weekly nerds
 ## Cyd stumpel
+Things most designers forget.

+• Accessibility, like icons
+• Responsive Design, there is something between desktop and a mobile
+• Forms
+• Micro interactions
+• Data

 ## Alvaro montoro
 <img width="584" alt="Screenshot 2022-06-19 at 20 49 28" src="https://user-images.githubusercontent.com/70900763/174496036-c5762bd3-c291-4f12-b959-90d2cefde431.png">

 ## Fenna de Wilde
+focuses on accessibility.

 ## Krijn Hoetmer
+Frontender
+found a problem → During games, counting manualy isn't that easy Solution → An electric score board that can be controlled with your phone through a QR-code

+Important lesson: A webapp is never finished.
+There is always something that can be better.

 ## Vitaly Friedman
 <img width="584" alt="Screenshot 2022-06-19 at 20 50 37" src="https://user-images.githubusercontent.com/70900763/174496087-66ede196-e684-4cb4-a223-a3bcf2dbad9a.png">

 ## Chanel
+Is a developer at triple in Alkmaar

+Some tools she talked about:
+git
+NPM
+vanilla/library/framework
+react of NEXTjs
+Typescript
+ES lint
+Prettier
+Sass
+Webpack/vit
+babel
+Azure & Azure Devops
+pipelines

 ## léonie Watson
 <img width="584" alt="Screenshot 2022-06-19 at 20 51 11" src="https://user-images.githubusercontent.com/70900763/174496115-8b8250a1-17d2-482d-90d7-443fe930b6b0.png">

 ## Rian Rietveld
+focuses also on accessibility

+disabilities what a lot of people forget:
+→ ADHD
+→ Autism
+→ Dyslexie
+→ Anxiety disorder

+Tips to help them
+- consistent navigation & layout
+- Explain icons
+- animations
+- Use headings and paragraphs

 # Weekly Mingles